pdxiv/LpcToy/README.md

 # LpcToy
 ## Introduction
 Simple Go program to mess around with LPC-encoded speech.
-Based on https://github.com/going-digital/Talkie
+Based on the Talkie Speech library for Arduino: https://github.com/going-digital/Talkie